 The most important feature of XL is EASY.
 Our goal is nothing short of making it incredibly easy for you to collect key real-time production data and improve your manufacturing productivity.

 Our newest software (version 2.0 and higher) runs on an entirely new hardware platform, explicitly designed for the manufacturing industry, with an order of magnitude increase in processing power and an entirely redesigned data model.
 For existing XL customers, drop-in hardware upgrades are available; however, data and configuration are completely new, so they do not port across.
-XL units on the previous hardware platform can be upgraded for $495.
+Original purchasers may upgrade XL units from the previous hardware platform for a highly discounted rate of $495 each.
 Compare versions or read below about latest release features.

-Now you can customize email shift reports that are sent directly to you from XL Enterprise.
+Now you can customize shift reports that are emailed to you directly to you from XL Enterprise.
 Plus, you can easily include data from multiple work centers.

 The KPI widget highlights the value of a single metric.
 When placed within an email template section, three side-by-side KPI widgets are automatically included so that they nicely span the width of the email.